abbymcleod/Protein-and-Vegetarian-Diets/README.md

 | 306168 | 40 | 50969 | 2008-05-30 | ['60-minutes-or-less', 'time-to-make', 'course', 'main-ingredient', 'preparation', 'side-dishes', 'vegetables', 'easy', 'beginner-cook', 'broccoli'] | [194.8, 20.0, 6.0, 32.0, 22.0, 36.0, 3.0] | 6 | ['frozen broccoli cuts', 'cream of chicken soup', 'sharp cheddar cheese', 'garlic powder', 'ground black pepper', 'salt', 'milk', 'soy sauce', 'french-fried onions'] | 9 | 1196280.0 | 5.0 | 5.0 | 22.0 | 60-minutes-or-less time-to-make course main-ingredient preparation side-dishes vegetables easy beginner-cook broccoli |
 | 306168 | 40 | 50969 | 2008-05-30 | ['60-minutes-or-less', 'time-to-make', 'course', 'main-ingredient', 'preparation', 'side-dishes', 'vegetables', 'easy', 'beginner-cook', 'broccoli'] | [194.8, 20.0, 6.0, 32.0, 22.0, 36.0, 3.0] | 6 | ['frozen broccoli cuts', 'cream of chicken soup', 'sharp cheddar cheese', 'garlic powder', 'ground black pepper', 'salt', 'milk', 'soy sauce', 'french-fried onions'] | 9 | 768828.0 | 5.0 | 5.0 | 22.0 | 60-minutes-or-less time-to-make course main-ingredient preparation side-dishes vegetables easy beginner-cook broccoli |

 The resulting DataFrame contains multiple rows for one recipe if the recipe had multiple reviews mapped to it.
 As I will not be using the data in the reviews column during my analysis, I decided to create a DataFrame called `'grouped'` where I grouped `'merged'` by `'id'` so that each recipe is represented in just one row.
-This step reduces bias as recipes with many reviews will not be weigthed higher than those with fewer reviews in the analysis.
+Additionally, I dropped the columns that were not consistent across all instances of that recipe as they were not pertinant to my analysis.
+These columns included `'rating'`, `'user_id'`,`'submitted'`, and `'contributor_id'`.This step reduces bias as recipes with many reviews will not be weigthed higher than those with fewer reviews in the analysis.
 Going forward, I will mainly be using the resulting DataFrame.
 The first five rows of `'grouped'` are shown below.

 | minutes | tags | nutrition | n_steps | ingredients | n_ingredients | avg_rating | protein | tags_str |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |